Monday, June 29, 2009

 5 Ways to Measure Your Exhibiting Success

 When is a trade show over?
 When the last attendee has left the building?
 When the display is crated for storage?
-No. The answer is that its never really truly over.
+No. The answer is that it’s never really truly over.
 However, a critical part of winding down is your wrap-up meeting, or debriefing session where you summarize and evaluate how well you did at the event.

 Your post-show report should cover the following five areas: